CrispyPin/gol-wallpaper/README.md

 * `margin`: the width of the grid (subtracted from cellsize)
 * `clock`: if true, shows a digital clock that interacts with the simulation
 * `populate`: if true, starts the board with 30% of cells alive
-* `edgeWeight`: random weight of edges, defaults to 0.3
+* `edges`: random weight of edges, defaults to 0.3.
+Set to zero to not generate more stuff constantly.